GAUnion/LeetCode-Daily/solutions/0090-Subsets II-Medium-04.16.md

 Using **HashSet**:

 It's natural to think about using hash-like methods to solve 'no-duplicate' problem.

-This method uses the pre-implemented data structure HashSet to solve the problem intuitively.
+This method uses HashSet to solve the problem intuitively.

 ```java
 class Solution {